7 Steps to Optimize Your Product Images

 Step 7: Streamline your workflow and stay up to date

 Keep those products coming!
-Building an efficient production team and running an efficient product photography studio will pay off in the short and long run.
+Building an efficient product photography studio will pay off in the short and long run.
 You want to be pushing products to your website and channels like Google Shopping as fast as possible.
 You don’t have to have a huge budget to be as productive as a fast fashion retailer.

 Once you’ve set up your Google Shopping data feed, keep it up to date or Google will punish your listings.
 Optimally, use the Content API.
 If you can't, develop a reporting tool that looks at your website or CMS and outputs the required data for Google to fetch.